 PWSA exceeded the action level for drinking water in June 2016.
 Since then, we have been working to aggressively replace lead service lines.
 However, replacing every lead service line will take years.
 In the immediate term, an effective solution to address high lead levels is to use the most effective corrosion control, which benefits our entire drinking water system.

 PWSA’s Water Quality team will perform ongoing water quality monitoring and analyze hundreds of water samples during the implementation of orthophosphate.
-The Authority is working closely with the Pennsylvania Department of Environmental Protection (DEP) to ensure the transition to orthophosphate goes smoothly.
+They will also provide comprehensive water samples to state regulators on an annual basis.
+The Authority is working closely with the Pennsylvania Department of Environmental Protection (DEP) to ensure orthophosphate continues to work effectively.